Phillippe History, Family Crest & Coats of Arms

 Early Notables of the Phillippe family (pre 1700)

-More information is included under the topic Early Phillippe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Phillippe Notables in all our PDF Extended History products and printed products wherever possible.

 Phillippe migration to the United States +